 Small Wind Turbine Testing and Certification

 The recent growth and development of the international small wind industry has seen a large number of new products enter the U.S. market without a framework for verifying manufacturer claims about turbine performance, reliability, noise, and safety.
-In response, the Wind Program supported the development of technical standards that can now be used voluntarily to test small wind turbines to performance and safety criteria, and supported the establishment of four small wind turbine regional testing centers and the Small Wind Certification Council, which provides accredited third party verification of test results in accordance with internationally adopted technical standards for testing.
+In response, the Wind Energy Technologies Office supported the development of technical standards that can now be used voluntarily to test small wind turbines to performance and safety criteria, and supported the establishment of four small wind turbine regional testing centers and the Small Wind Certification Council, which provides accredited third-party verification of test results in accordance with internationally adopted technical standards for testing.

-The Wind Program views small wind turbine certification as a way to provide manufacturers with the parameters for communicating transparent and credible information to consumers, utilities, lenders, and policymakers about the safety, performance, and durability of small wind turbines.
+The Wind Energy Technologies Office views small wind turbine certification as a way to provide manufacturers with the parameters for communicating transparent and credible information to consumers, utilities, lenders, and policymakers about the safety, performance, and durability of small wind turbines.
 A unified list of certified small wind turbines is maintained by the Clean Energy States Alliance.

 Wind Plant Characterization